 - Yo-Kai Watch: There are two yokais based off of the mythological kirin, Unikirin — a black kirin with a mane of bluish clouds and a unicorn's horn — and Kyryn — a blue and red kirin with a mane of orange clouds, long whiskers and straight, backward-pointing brown horns.
 Both are part of the Heartfelt tribe and have the Restoration attribute — meaning that their attacks do not deal damage, but instead heal allies — and their sprites show them Flying on a Cloud.

 - My Little Pony: Friendship Is Magic features kirin in its eighth season, introducing them in the episode "Sounds of Silence".
-The kirin can Walk on Water, have dragon scales across their bodies, and single horns shaped like tree branches.
-Also, when they get too angry, they turn into the Nirik, literally Burning with Anger.
-This anger eventually caused the kirin to burn down their forest home, resulting in all of the kirin voluntarily entering the Stream of Silence so that they can no longer talk or feel emotion.
-The one kirin who found a cure, Autumn Blaze, became The Exile after getting her voice and feelings back, because she couldn't stand the idea of not being able to feel anything at all, saying "you can't give up your laughter 'cause you're scared of a little pain."
+They have scales across their bodies and single antlers shaped like tree branches.
+When they get too angry, they turn into the Nirik, literally Burning with Anger.
+This anger eventually caused the kirin to burn down their forest home, resulting in many of the kirin voluntarily entering the Stream of Silence so that they can no longer talk or feel emotion.
+The one kirin who found a cure, Autumn Blaze, became The Exile after getting her voice and feelings back, because she couldn't stand the idea of not being able to feel anything at all.